From Symmetry to Geometry: Tractable Nonconvex Problems: Nonconvex Problems with Rotational Symmetry

 Because of this ambiguity, the problem \eqref{eqn:UVnoreg} always possess a {\em general linear} (invertible matrix) symmetry:

-Because a general linear matrix $\mb \Gamma$ can have determinant arbitrarily close to zero, and hence be arbitrarily ill-conditioned, the equivalence class of solutions $(\mb U,\mb V)$ has somewhat complicated geometry, as a subset of $\bb R^{n_1 \times r} \times \bb R^{n_2 \times r}$.\footnote{For example, it is neither closed nor bounded.} Fortunately, it is not difficult to reduce this general linear symmetry to a simpler and better conditioned orthogonal symmetry, either by using information about the target $\mb X_0$, or by adding additional penalty terms to \eqref{eqn:UVnoreg}.
+As the determinant of a general linear matrix $\mb \Gamma$ can be arbitrarily close to zero, and hence be arbitrarily ill-conditioned, the equivalence class of solutions $(\mb U,\mb V)$ has somewhat complicated geometry, as a subset of $\bb R^{n_1 \times r} \times \bb R^{n_2 \times r}$.\footnote{For example, it is neither closed nor bounded.} Fortunately, as we shall see in the following, it is not difficult to reduce this general linear symmetry to a simpler and better conditioned orthogonal symmetry, either by using information about the target $\mb X_0$, or by adding additional regularization terms to \eqref{eqn:UVnoreg}.

-\paragraph{Rotational Symmetries for Symmetric $\mb X_0$} If the target solution $\mb X_0$ is {\em symmetric and positive semidefinite}, then it admits factorization of the form $\mb X_0 = \mb U_0 \mb U_0^*$, and so we can take $\mb U = \mb V$.
-This gives a slightly simpler problem
+\paragraph{Rotational Symmetries for Symmetric $\mb X_0$} If we have extra information that the target solution $\mb X_0$ is {\em symmetric and positive semidefinite}, then it admits a factorization of the form $\mb X_0 = \mb U_0 \mb U_0^*$.
+Thus, we can take $\mb U = \mb V$, which gives a slightly simpler problem